Harmonic mixer: Background

-Harmonic mixer
+Design

 One classic design for a harmonic mixer uses a step recovery diode (SRD).
 The mixer's subharmonic input is first amplified to a power level that might be around 1 watt.
 That signal then drives a step recovery diode impulse generator circuit that turns the sine wave into something approximating an impulse train.
 The resulting impulse train has the harmonics of the input sine wave present to a high frequency (such as 18 GHz).
 The impulse train can then be used with a diode mixer (also called a sampler).

 The SRD usually has a very high frequency multiplication ratio, and can be used as the basis of a comb receiver, monitoring several harmonically related frequencies at once.
 This forms the basis of many simple 'bug detectors' where the intention is to detect transmission on any frequency, even if not known in advance.
 (This is not the same as a 'rake' receiver which is a correlation device.)

 When the required frequency multiple is lower, such as doubling, tripling or quadrupling, then Schottky diode circuits are more common.
 The conduction angle can be adjusted by changing drive level or temperature, and determines which part of the I/V curve is used and therefore the relative strengths of the different harmonically related outputs.
 If an even multiple is desired then an anti-parallel pair of diodes will suppress the odd local oscillator contribution, to the level that the diodes can be made identical and experience the same source impedance.
 Unlike a normal mixer, there is a fairly clear optimum drive level, above which the conversion loss increases.

 A harmonic mixer can be used to avoid the complexity of generating a microwave local oscillator, and is common as a simple and reliable frequency extender to a low frequency design.